-Pressure or heaviness in your pelvis, or your gynecologist diagnosing prolapse, and frequent UTIs.
+Pressure or heaviness in your pelvis, or your gynecologist diagnosing prolapse, and frequent UTIs are other symptoms.

 More general symptoms can be as simple as low back, pelvic, lower abdomen, or hip pain.

-It is always worth checking in with a physical therapist when you notice abnormalities as we are able to assess and treat any symptoms before they worsen or have a significant impact on quality of life.
+It is always worth checking in with a specialized pelvic floor physical therapist when you notice abnormalities as we are able to assess and treat any symptoms before they worsen or have a significant impact on quality of life.